2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Candidate Profile

 Candidates must be mature, articulate, resourceful, motivated, flexible, have relevant teaching experience, and be committed to working in an instructional setting with Kenyan high school students.
 Graduate students or graduating seniors with a degree in English or education who are considering careers in English, international education, or TEFL/applied linguistics and have experience in teaching or tutoring will be considered.
 Other fields will be considered if combined with experience in working with high school students, teaching experience and/or coursework in pedagogy.
-Candidates with the ability to incorporate or organize extra-curricular activities – music, art, and dance, English Clubs, Reading and Writing Clubs – are preferred.
+Candidates with the ability to incorporate or ith Kenyan high school students. organize extra-curricular activities – music, art, and dance, English Clubs, Reading and Writing Clubs – are preferred.
 Candidates with an interest in African languages, culture, and history are also encouraged to apply.
 Successful candidates will not just be teaching English but explaining the U.S. and its culture to local citizens who have little contextual understanding of America.
 ETAs are expected to exhibit a high level of professionalism and respect towards people in their host institutions and the community.
 They should also be prepared to work in challenging environments with living standards that are not as high as those in the U.S. or in Kenyan major cities.

 Eligibility